batuhantanir/Typing-speed-app/README.md

 # Typing speed app

+ I wanted to share with you my small typing speed app project that I developed using React redux.
+My goal was to get a better understanding of state management with redux.
+At the same time, I tried to improve my use of tailwindcss framework.
+As a result, I created such an application.

 ## Start Page
 > The game starts as soon as a word is entered into the input.